kamalbuilds/SafePay/README.md

 # Safe Pay

-Get paid and Pay with any Crypto Currency seamlessly using SafePay
+Cross Chain Pay-roll Management using AA -> Get paid and Pay with any Crypto Currency seamlessly using SafePay

 # Features